Ashwagandha vs Lion's Mane: The Body-Brain Divide

 This is the defining distinction.
 Ashwagandha modulates the body's stress response — lowering cortisol, calming the HPA axis, supporting sleep.
 It addresses the systemic consequences of chronic stress on the entire body.
 A 2024 meta-analysis of 9 RCTs confirmed its anxiolytic effects (PMID: 39348746), and a meta-analysis confirmed it significantly improved VO2max in athletes (PMID: 32316411).

-Lion's mane targets the brain directly.
-Its unique compounds — hericenones and erinacines — cross the blood-brain barrier and stimulate nerve growth factor (NGF), a protein essential for neuron maintenance, repair, and growth.
+Lion's mane has been traditionally used to support cognitive wellbeing, and is the subject of ongoing research into its potential effects.
 The Mori 2009 RCT demonstrated that 16 weeks of supplementation significantly improved cognitive scores in older adults with mild cognitive impairment (PMID: 18844328).
 Crucially, cognitive scores declined after supplementation stopped — suggesting ongoing support is needed to maintain benefits.

 2. Evidence Quality: Different Strengths